divitham1525/Student-Management-react-app/README.md

 ## To run
 1.npm run dev.
-2.Open in Browser at http://localhost:5173/ and start managing students.
+2.Open in Browser at http://localhost:5173/.

 ## Outputs
 <img src="https://github.com/user-attachments/assets/445c02a5-f431-4a58-a8bc-a0bf20d4e2c6" width="400" />